e2dy/genom/swarm/README.md

 ## Public Gateways

 Swarm offers a local HTTP proxy API that Dapps can use to interact with Swarm.
-The Ethereum Foundation is hosting a public gateway, which allows free access so that people can try Swarm without running their own node.
+The Genom Foundation is hosting a public gateway, which allows free access so that people can try Swarm without running their own node.

 The Swarm public gateways are temporary and users should not rely on their existence for production services.